civican/legisinfo/42-1/bills/C-44/bill_text.md

 ### Section 19

-Where the Board may make any decision or issue **any** order, prescribe any term or condition or do any other thing in relation to any person or organization, the Board may do so generally or in any particular case or class of cases.
+Where the Board may make any decision or issue any order, prescribe any term or condition or do any other thing in relation to any person or organization, the Board may do so generally or in any particular case or class of cases.

 ### Section 19.1

-The Board may, on application by a trade union, an employer or an affected employee, make any interim order that the Board considers appropriate for the purpose of ensuring the fulfilment of the objectives of this **Act**.
+The Board may, on application by a trade union, an employer or an affected employee, make any interim order that the Board considers appropriate for the purpose of ensuring the fulfilment of the objectives of this Act.

 ### Section 331

 Subsection 20(3) of the Act is replaced by the following:

-**(3)** In this section, **decision** includes an order, **a direction**, a determination and a declaration.
+**(3)** In this section, **decision** includes an order, a direction, a determination and a declaration.

 ### Section 332